 IS115L LINUX SERVER ADMINISTRATION LAB

-This course allows students to configure and administer the Linux operating system and perform tasks as it relates to concepts studied in IS115.
+COREQUISITE: IS115 This course allows students to configure and administer the Linux operating system and perform tasks related to concepts studied in IS115.
 Formerly IS210L, or C450 when taken with IS115.

 IS118 MIXED ENVIRONMENTS AND CLOUD IMPLEMENTATION 4 UNITS